RuntimeConverter/runtimeconverter-lib-docs/README.md

 "GlobalNamespace" is currently the only supported namespace. functions and classes contain functions and classes regardless of where they were defined.
 No overlap of names is allowed (as in PHP you could define a function in multiple places but only load one at runtime).
 "GlobalNamespace" is also pending a refactor to use proper lowercase "g".

-"includes" and "servlets" have a structure based on the simulated filepaths described above. "includes" contains the php files minus the functions and classes, while servlets are there to manage resources and load the include referenced by its URI.
+"includes" and "servlets" have a structure based on the simulated file paths described above. "includes" contains the php files minus the functions and classes, while servlets are there to manage resources and load the include referenced by its URI.

 "main" contains "CommandLineInterface", which loads your CLI request, and "Project" which is currently a stub file containing only the base package name for the project.